simulate-digital-rail/drss2023-signal-oc/README.md

 * start the interlocking software (`grpc_sender`) with the command `cargo run --bin grpc_sender 127.0.0.1 50002` (gRPC client will connect to the server on port 50002)

 Note: For the real OC software, these steps should be automated using Docker, Bash scripts or the like.

+## Starting the rasta-rs example
+* start the OC software (`main`) with the command `cargo run --bin receiver`
+* start the interlocking software (`sender`) with the command `cargo run --bin sender`

+The sender can send the main aspect Hp0 or Ks1.
+Writing to the console and confirm with enter.